dellsystem/dellsystem.github.io/tech.md

 ## Communities

 * [Tech Workers Coalition](https://techworkerscoalition.org/), an excellent group of tech workers focused on building worker power in the tech industry
+	* an interview with two organisers for Logic Magazine: [A World to Win](https://logicmag.io/tat-a-world-to-win/)
+	* an explanation of what they do, for Notes From Below: [Tech workers, platform workers, and workers’ inquiry](http://www.notesfrombelow.org/article/tech-workers-platform-workers-and-workers-inquiry)
 * The [Democratic Socialists of America](http://www.dsausa.org/)
-	* [The San Francisco chapter](https://twitter.com/dsa_sf) (not explicitly tech but they often organise stuff around the tech industry, given the location)
+	* [The San Francisco chapter](https://twitter.com/dsa_sf) (not explicitly tech but they often organise stuff around the industry, given the location)
 	* [The Silicon Valley chapter](https://twitter.com/SV_DSA) (same)
 	* [The NYC tech working group](https://twitter.com/NYCDSATechWG)
 * [Tech Solidarity](https://techsolidarity.org/): a non-profit organisation connecting tech workers with their local communities
+	* a really insightful interview with founder Maciej Cegłowski (@Pinboard) for Logic Magazine: [Solidarity Forever](https://logicmag.io/tat-solidarity-forever/)
+* [Silicon Valley Rising](https://siliconvalleyrising.org/): they "want to raise wages and standards for all workers so they can live and thrive here"
+	* an interview with their campaign director for Logic Magazine: [Organizing the Valley](https://logicmag.io/tat-organizing-the-valley/)

 ## Publications